yihaoyang3/ASEProject/project documents/frontend/frontend map edit platform desing document.md

 ~~~
 [
     {
-        'locationId':string
-        'locationName':string
-        'locationDescription':string
+        'locationId':string，
+        'locationName':string，
     },
     ...
 ]
 ~~~

 The location list should show preview of all the location items inside the list.
-The preview only display the location name and description.
+The preview only display the location name.
 The locationId is invisible for user, but should be accessible for program since other components will use locationId to request more information.

 #### 3. Location Items
 A popup window appear at then center of the browser while a user clicks the location item in the list.
 The location name, description, medias should be displayed inside this window.